broadinstitute/gatk/docs/CNV/howtogcnv.md

 Each command generates two VCFs with indices.
 The `genotyped-intervals` VCF contains variant records for each analysis bin and therefore data covers only the interval regions.
 For the tutorial's small data, this gives 1400 records.
 The `genotyped-segments` VCF contains records for each contiguous copy number state segment.
 For the tutorial's small data, this is 30 and 31 records for _cohort_ and _case mode_ analyses, respectively.

-> _The two modes give highly concordant but slightly different results for sample NA19017.
+> _The two modes--cohort and case--give highly concordant but slightly different results for sample NA19017.
 The factor that explains the difference is the contribution of the sample itself to the model._

 **Comments on select parameters**